thenishchalraj/GraphQL-with-rubyonrails/README.md

-#GraphQL - Ruby on Rails
+**GraphQL - Ruby on Rails**
+Followed the steps on https://www.howtographql.com/graphql-ruby/1-getting-started/